xhf17/notes/vim.md

 * `:tab drop file`: open {file} in a new tab, or jump to a window/tab containing the file if there is one
 * `:tab split`: copy the current window to a new tab of its own
 * A command like `:sp myfile.txt` creates a new window in the current tab editing the specified file.
 That window can be moved to a new tab by pressing `Ctrl-W T`, and can be copied to a new tab with the command `:tab sp`(split the current window, but open the split in a new tab).
+#### window
+A window in Vim is a viewport onto a single buffer.
+When you open a new window with `:split` or `:vsplit`, you can include a filename in the call.
+This opens the file in a new buffer, and then opens a new window as a view onto it.
+A buffer can be viewed in multiple windows within a single Vim session; you could have a hundred windows editing the same buffer if you wanted to.

 #### some other useful commands
 * `zz`: Center the current line within the window